-We then add another Google Analytics module that grabs the week previous to the above
+Next, add another Google Analytics module that grabs the week previous to the above.

-After that, we need to set up a 'Router'.
-This is a module that will change what happens next depending on the data gathered so far.
-After creating a router, attach a Slack module to it with the following settings.
+After that, you need to set up a 'Router'.
+This module will change what happens next depending on the data gathered so far.
+After creating a router, attach a Slack module with the following settings.

 Then, create a filter by clicking between the router and Slack module with the following conditions.

 Next, create another Slack module connected to the router with a filter for greater than less than with slightly different messaging in the Slack module.
 After that, set a schedule, so this runs every Monday.

 Voila!
 All done.

 Google Analytics Alerts